FarmRadioHangar/uliza-core-apis/server/README.md

 # farm-radio-apis

-The purpose of the Farm Radio APIs is to provide a single point of access to all data resources within the organization's application infrastructure, and a unified interface for external applications to interact with the FRI service platform.
+The purpose of the Farm Radio APIs is to provide a single point of access to all application resources within the organization's web infrastructure, and a unified interface for external applications to interact with the FRI service platform.